 Senior living centers recognize that dogs have such a positive effect on the lives of senior citizens, and many dog-friendly assisted living facilities may allow retirees to move in with their Golden Shepherd dogs.

 Regular exercise from dog walks helps prevent conditions like high blood pressure and heart disease.

 One of the most desirable characteristics of combining a German Shepherd and Golden Retriever is their loyalty, love for the owner, and friendly nature.
 Dogs make wonderful companions.
 You can talk to them, feed them, take them on a walk, and play with them.
 Dogs love unconditionally.

 In case you live alone, a dog can improve your social life.
-When you take your dog on a walk, it gives you a reason to talk to other pet owners.
+For example, when you take your dog on a walk, it gives you a reason to talk to other pet owners.
 A dog lover automatically attracts other dog lovers.

 Golden Shepherd care

 One of the major concerns of a dog owner is its maintenance.
-So, if you are looking for a maintenance-free dog, then this breedmight not be the best choice.
-Just like Golden retrievers, they do shed and need to be brushed at least once in a day.
+So, if you are looking for a maintenance-free dog, then this breed might not be the best choice.
+However, just like Golden retrievers, they do shed.

 The dogs learn quickly and respond well to simple, direct commands.
 Because they are large dogs, start training early.

 The dogs need mental stimulation and may suffer from separation anxiety if left alone for long periods.